Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Fear of death is fear of surrender to Infinity.
-Learn to surrender, to exist at Infinity while alive, and fear of death dissolves."
+> "What a liberation to realize that 'the voice in my head' is not who I am.
+Who am I then?
+The one who sees that."
-> — **Adi Da Samraj**
+> — **Eckhart Tolle**

 ---

-_Last updated: 20 May 2025 ⏳_
+_Last updated: 21 May 2025 ⏳_